YasserS-21/fitness-tracker-app/README.md

 This project aims to develop a fitness tracker mobile application to help users track their workouts, nutrition, and overall fitness progress.
 The app will leverage a microservices architecture, with each service responsible for a specific functionality.

+### **How to run the project**

+- npm run android
+- npm run ios # you need to use macOS to build the iOS project - use the Expo app if you need to do iOS development without a Mac
+- npm run web

 ### **Technology Stack**

 - **Frontend:** React Native